Coronavirus (COVID-19) Resources and Guidance

 In this special episode of the Commercial Investment Real Estate podcast series, CCIM Institute Chief Economist K.C.
 Conway discusses the pandemic, how CRE practitioners can weather the storm, and how to future-proof new investments.
 For an edited excerpt of this episode, read the Commercial Investment Real Estate magazine online exclusive article.

-Two coronavirus emergency legislative packages have been enacted and a third is currently being negotiated:
+Three coronavirus emergency legislative packages have been enacted:

 Coronavirus Preparedness and Response Supplemental Appropriations Act: This $8.3 billion emergency relief package, signed into law on March 6, is focused on funding health care preparation to fight the virus, as well as vaccine research.